Can employees take holiday during their notice period?

 If the employee has taken more leave than they are entitled to in the current holiday year, you can make a deduction from their final pay.
 This should be equivalent to the additional days of leave they’ve taken.

 You must agree this in advance with the employee and put the details in writing.
-Make sure your employment contract or employee handbook includes these details.
+Make sure your employment contract or employee handbook includes these details, clearly outlining how deductions for overused leave are handled in the usual way according to company policy.
 This way the employee knows what to expect.

 Can I pay an employee in lieu of holiday during their notice period?

-Sometimes an employee doesn’t want to use their remaining annual leave entitlement in their notice period, or they're unable to.
-In this situation you must pay them for the holiday days they've accrued but not taken.
+Sometimes an employee doesn’t want to use their remaining annual leave entitlement in their notice period, or they’re unable to.
+In this situation, you must pay them for the paid holiday days they’ve accrued but not taken, known as payment in lieu of holiday.

 How do I calculate holiday pay for an employee who is leaving?